Westlake Publishing Forums

 I think the technology we are discussing best can be be summed up in the Science Fiction Writer Arthur C. Clarkes famous quote: Any sufficiently advanced technology is indistinguishable from magic.

-Quote from: Hauk on Today at 03:07:23 AMBut I might underestimate the technology.
+Quote from: Hauk on February 21, 2026, 03:07:23 AMBut I might underestimate the technology.
 I guess it is just a matter of time before Lawrence does a test with a specific technical object like a piece of machinery.

 Thinking a little deeper, I realize that I am drifting towards describing 3D-scanning.